0xaB26/Usto-TP-Projects/README.md

-This repo contains university projects suggested by our teachers.
+This repo contains projects and exercises suggested by our teachers in master 2 embedded systems